ucyo/xsuite/README.md

 - `xsuite.backend.xstores` Additional datastores for different formats

 ## Installation
-The module can be installed via `pip install .` or `pip install -t <targetdir> .` if you want to install it in a specific folder.
+The module can be installed via `python setup.py install` or `pip install .`

-> Using `python setup.py instal` will result in a UserWarning by distutil.
-> The root module will still be installed, but not the submodules.

 ## Usage